RobinWeitzel/nn-project/_posts/2019-04-15-first-post.markdown

 * theorize about the challenges I will face

 ### Aim of the project
-Over the last few years, networks have gotten quite good at generating image captions [1](http://openaccess.thecvf.com/content_cvpr_2016/html/You_Image_Captioning_With_CVPR_2016_paper.html) [2](http://openaccess.thecvf.com/content_iccv_2017/html/Yao_Boosting_Image_Captioning_ICCV_2017_paper.html).
+Over the last few years, networks have gotten quite good at generating image captions [[1]](http://openaccess.thecvf.com/content_cvpr_2016/html/You_Image_Captioning_With_CVPR_2016_paper.html) [[2]](http://openaccess.thecvf.com/content_iccv_2017/html/Yao_Boosting_Image_Captioning_ICCV_2017_paper.html).
-At the same time, AlphaZero revolutionized chess engine designs beating the best traditional chess engined by a large margin [3](https://arxiv.org/abs/1712.01815).
+At the same time, AlphaZero revolutionized chess engine designs beating the best traditional chess engined by a large margin [[3]](https://arxiv.org/abs/1712.01815).
-One thing missing in AlphaZero is the explainability.
-While it may make better moves then humans, no one knows why this move was best.
+One thing missing is the explainability.
+While AlphaZero may make better moves then humans, no one knows why this move was best.
 Would it not be possible to generate descriptions (similar to image captions) that describe a chess move?
 This question inspired this project an it will (hopefully) be answered over the next few blog posts.

 ### Steps needed to complete the project
 First, I will look at different ways how to represent a chess board.
 How can I encode a move?
 Which representations are suitable for machine learning?

 Next, I will compile a large data set from different chess websites.
 Because these will probably not have the same format I will also have to do a lot of preprocessing.

 Once I have a data set I will train a model to generate the move descriptions.